• Facebook

 The Museum of St. Mark and Loggia dei Cavalli

-The small St. Mark Museum contains some interesting mosaic fragments and religious tapestries but the main reason to visit is the chance to step out on the Loggia dei Cavalli, the balcony along the western side of the church.
+The small St. Mark Museum contains some interesting mosaic fragments and religious tapestries, but for us the best part of visiting it was the chance to step out on the Loggia dei Cavalli, the balcony along the western side of the church.
 As you might expect, the Loggia offers a fantastic view of St. Mark’s Square, while you can have a close look at the copies of the four Bronze Horses that the Balcony is named after.

 The originals of the surprisingly lifelike sculptures can be found inside the museum, where you also have a chance to walk along the gallery to see the nave from above.
 Also, have a look at the huge family tree of the Virgin Mary painted on the northern wall on one of the balconies.